- What we do

 - Where we work

-We invite you to submit your contributions and ideas for the 2019 WASH Systems Symposium
+We invite you to submit your contributions and ideas for the 2019 WASH Systems Symposium.
+The deadline for papers and sessions has closed.
+Deadline for side meetings or energiser submissions is 21 November 2018.

 With a fast growing body of initiatives and institutions implementing ‘systems approaches’ to delivering water, sanitation and hygiene services, All Systems Go! will provide a platform to identify state-of-the-art thinking and experiences, provoke dialogue and support the spreading and scaling of successes.
 The three-day programme will include keynote speakers (from the WASH sector and beyond), debates, and participatory workshop-style spaces, with the aim to provide both formal and informal opportunities for learning and cross-fertilisation of ideas.